History of Zionism (pre-1948): 1939 White Paper and the British rift with Zionism

-The British were concerned about maintaining Arab support as Italian Fascist and German Nazi propaganda was targeting the Arab world (and winning support).
-Jewish support in the fight against Fascism was guaranteed.
-In Palestine, Zionists increasingly viewed the British as an enemy, but they deemed the fight against the Nazis more important.
-In 1940 a group led by Avraham Stern, later known as Lehi, left the Irgun over its refusal to fight the British.
+During this time, the British were concerned about maintaining Arab support as Italian Fascist and German Nazi propaganda was targeting the Arab world, and gaining support.
+Whereas Jewish support in the fight against fascism was guaranteed.
+As a result, the British promised the Arabs in British territory independence by 1949 and imposed restrictions on land purchases by Jews.

 Zionist movement on the eve of World War II

-In 1938–39 the Zionist movement had 1,040,540 members in 61 countries.
-Total world Jewish population at this time was about 16 million.
-Zionism was banned in Turkey and the USSR, which had well over 3 million Jews.
+In 1938–1939 the Zionist movement had 1,040,540 members in 61 countries, while the total world Jewish population at this time was about 16 million.